DanNugentTR/aip/aip/aog/index.md

 permalink: /aog
 ---

-# Actions on Google AIPs
+# Actions on TR AIPs

-The following AIPs apply to work on APIs in Actions on Google.
+The following AIPs apply to work on APIs in Actions on TR.

 ### Guidance